blckclov3r/blckclov3r.github.io/wp-content/plugins/facebook-messenger-customer-chat/readme.txt

 * Plugin released for all users

 == Upgrade Notice ==

-= 1.9 =
-* Added troubleshooting links in plugin settings page and faq's.
-Tested up to WordPress 5.5.3

 = 1.8 =
 * Added instruction links in plugin install page.
 Tested up to WordPress 5.5.1